dappforce/subsocial-docs/docs/faq/Overview.md

 ## What is the name of Subsocial’s token?

-The name of the token was previously SMN, but was changed to **SUB** as of 2021-05-19.
+The name of the token is **SUB**.
+It was previously SMN, but was changed as of 2021-05-19.

 ## What is the total token supply (how many tokens)?

-The total ammount of tokens was previously 10m tokens.
-As of 2021-05-19 a 1:10 redenomination was done, similar to what was done for Polkadot [1:100 redenomination on Polkadot](https://polkadot.network/tag/redenomination/).
-As of 2021-05-19  there are now **100m tokens**.
+The total amount of tokens is 100m tokens.
+It was previously 10m tokens, but there was a 1:10 redenomination on 2021-05-19.
+This was done similar to Polkadot's 1:100 redenomination [1:100 redenomination on Polkadot](https://polkadot.network/tag/redenomination/).

 ## Is Subsocial token an ERC20 token?